onnovalkering/brane/docs/quickstart/3-using-the-bakery-repl.md

 readme := getreadme owner repo return readme.content decoded
 ```
 We specify the name and the version in the header.
 We bring the packages that we want to use into scope with the `import` keyword.
-Input parameters are specified by creating a `??` (unkown) variables.
+Input parameters are specified by creating `??` (unkown) variables.
 Bakery variables need to have an associated type.
 Therefore, we indicate how to treat the unkowns using the `as` keyword.
 At runtime, these unkowns will be replaced with the specific arguments.
-Then we execute the functions, as before.
+Then, we execute the functions, like before.
 The `return` keyword is to mark the output, its type is inferred.

 We can build a package based on this script, and start using it as a function, using the <abbr title="Command-line interface">CLI</abbr>:
 ```shell
 $ brane build readme.bk
 ```

-Our new `getreadme` function can be used as any other function (Fig. 2):
+Our new `getreadme` function can be used just as any other function (Fig. 2):
 ```shell
 $ brane test getreadme
 ```